Reducing Ecommerce Bounce Rates using Data Personalization Techniques

 5. Use Videos Contents to Engage Visitors

-Videos don’t just grab user attention, they hold it.
-According to MistMedia, 88% of visitors stay longer on a website that has a prominent video displayed.
-Plus, those that stay longer are 64% more likely to make a purchase.
-Videos contents have so many different forms of persuasion tools such as animated, review, guide, ad, brand aesthetic contents, and more.
-Many successful e-commerce stores make use of video content on their home screen and add a CTA button next to it.
+Video content has so many different forms of persuasion tools, such as animated, review, guide, ad, brand aesthetic content, and more.
+Many successful ecommerce stores make use of video content on their home screen and add a CTA button next to it.

 6. Exit-intent triggers

-When a visitor is about to leave your website, an exit-intent offer can be displayed to create a trigger that can help you seize your visitor’s attention momentarily and stop them from bouncing away.
-Good customer experience can be boosted by displaying the right kind of content, at the right time to the right type of visitor.
-The exit-intent trigger content has to be real-time and personalized.
-Some technologies help you automatically create an exit-intent trigger, such as a limited time discount offer could pop up for a particular visitor right before they leave your e-commerce store.
+Some technologies help you automatically create an exit-intent trigger, such as a limited-time discount offer that could pop up for a particular visitor right before they leave your ecommerce store.
 Businesses can also use exit-intent triggers to capture visitor details such as email addresses.

 Here’s an example from minimum that focuses on getting leads: